Germany compensates heirs for Nazi-looted Liszt scores

 Such transactions are usually considered forced sales, as Jews had no other option to but to agree to often very low prices.

 The foundation said it has now reached an agreement with the heirs to buy the scores for the museum.
-It didn’t disclosure the purchase price.
+It didn’t disclose the purchase price.